Bureau of Family Health

 What are Iowa's Title V Priorities, Needs, and Proposed Activities?

 The Title V Block Grant is a federal-state partnership to address eight National Performance Measures (NPMs) and seven State Performance Measures (SPMs).
-The following documents contain the draft, proposed NPM and SPM plans for federal fiscal year 2021:
+The following documents contain the draft, proposed NPM and SPM plans for federal fiscal year 2022 this information as well as data charts is included in the Google Form used to collect comments:

 You can make a difference in the health of women, children, and families!